Prevent Refugee Homelessness in Haringey!

 Haringey Welcome is partnering with Museum of Homelessness (MoH) to raise desperately needed money to assist these members of our Haringey community with the upfront cost to rent a room.

-A total of around £1,600 is needed for each individual for 1 month’s deposit and 1 month’s rent to top up what the council provides and give them a helping hand to avoid falling into homelessness and destitution.
+A total of around £1,600 is needed for each individual for 1 month’s deposit and 1 month’s rent to give them a helping hand to avoid falling into homelessness and destitution.

 The practical action of making a donation here is also a collective expression of the compassion and solidarity that’s in abundance in our community and in the country.
 It’s an opportunity to have a direct and lasting impact for good on somebody’s life.